 World concept art aids in visualizing the world’s color, texture, and distinctiveness.
 It is frequently seen in establishing shots or in the background while characters travel through it.

-Equipment concept art may improve a world while providing a more profound definition, resulting in a more prosperous and comprehensive final product.
+Equipment concept art may improve the world while providing a more profound definition, resulting in a more prosperous and comprehensive final product.

 Difference Between Concept Art and Production Art